Skip to main content

 • The category and (for standards findings) the skill that surfaced the finding

-• A source tag ([Functional] or [Standards]) in orchestrated mode
+• A source tag (for example, [Functional] or [Standards]) indicating which perspective raised it

 Structured JSON Contracts

-When running under the orchestrator, subagents write findings as structured JSON rather than markdown.
+Subagents write findings as structured JSON rather than markdown.
 This enables deterministic merging without LLM re-parsing.
-The JSON schema is defined in the Full Review Output Format template, which both the orchestrator and subagents reference as the authoritative data contract.
+The JSON schema is defined in the code-review skill's output-formats reference, which both the orchestrator and subagents treat as the authoritative data contract.

 The data flow through the orchestrator: